 The best preserved of Northern Cyprus’ castles, this fairytale castle is supposed to have been the inspiration to the Disney’s production of Snow White.

 It was built in the eleventh century (the exact date is unknown) and abandoned later.
 The castle is located above the town, so it has amazing views and lots to discover in terms of history.

 Note that there is no public transportation, so you if you are not renting a car, you’ll need to hire a car/taxi.
 The path to the castle from the main road passes through military terrain, and walking is not allowed.

-The castle has an entrance fee of 7 TL (that’s less than 2 USD in 2018).
+The castle has an entrance fee of 7 TL (that’s less than 2 USD).
 You start from the bottom and then walk uphill.
 The view from the top shouldn’t be missed, but keep in mind it’s a steep climb to get there.
 Don’t miss it because is one of the best things to do in Kyrenia.

 5. Bellapais Monastery

 Photo by Peter Curno via Flickr.
 Edited by me.